chernandezreyes/chernandezreyes.github.io/_pages/about.md

 Understanding and replicating olfactory behaviors of insects
 ------
 Despite the spatio-temporal complexity in the dispersion of odorant plumes, insects are excelent at searching and locating sources of chemicals.
 They conduct such searches in a regular basis to find food or potential mates.
 This is particularly impressive considering their small amount of neurons.
-Therefore, it would be useful to model their behavior to implement in robots with limited computational resources.
+Therefore, I aim to model their behavior to implement in robots with limited computational resources.

 Finding a common framework for biological and artificial olfactory behaviors
 ------